zubryan/CloudM/README.md

 ## Team members

-Basically, there is Bryan Zhu and Andy Wan.
+Now there is Bryan Zhu and Andy Wan.
-More details on the team will come soon.
+More guys will come soon.